 Dr Chris Malley, SEI - The University of York

 I deliver lectures on the subject of Archaeobotany, Microarchaeology and Environmental Archaeology and contribute to the following Modules:

-I am comitted to the Continuing Education Sector: I desinged and delivered Courses and Lectures in the Lifelong Learning and Continuing Education Programmes at the University of York, Leicester and Oxford, for over 13 years.
+I am committed to the Continuing Education Sector: I designed and delivered courses and lectures in the Lifelong Learning and Continuing Education Programmes at the Universities of York, Leicester and Oxford, for over 13 years.

-In 2018 I was 'Invited visiting Professor' at the Department of Oral and Maxillofacial Sciences at the Univeristy of Rome 'La Sapienza'
+In 2018 I was 'Invited Visiting Professor' at the Department of Oral and Maxillofacial Sciences at the University of Rome 'La Sapienza'